Apollinaris William Baumgartner: Priesthood and episcopacy

-Baumgartner was ordained a priest on 30 May 1926, taking the name Apollinaris, the name of many famous Catholic saints and bishops.
+Baumgartner was ordained a priest on 30 May 1926, taking the name Apollinaris in honour of many famous Catholic saints and bishops.
 On 25 August 1945, Pope Pius XII appointed him Vicar Apostolic of Guam and Titular Bishop of Ioppe.
 He was consecrated on 18 September 1945, with Archbishop Amleto Giovanni Cicognani, Titular Archbishop of Laodicea in Phrygia, serving as consecrator, and Bishop Eugene Joseph McGuinness, titular bishop of Ilium, and Bishop Bartholomew Joseph Eustace, Bishop of Camden, serving as co-consecrators.

-He arrived in Guam on 23 October 1945, shortly after the end of the World War II, flying in on the personal plane of Admiral Chester W. Nimitz, who was leading the post-war military administration on the island.
-The vicariate apostolic was in ruins at that time, with most of Guam's churches damaged beyond repair, all the American missionary priests still held captive in Japan, and only one Chamorro, or native Guamanian, priest remaining, with no sisters of Chamorro left.
-From 1947 to 1949, he also served as Apostolic Administrator of Okinawa and the Southern Islands, Japan, in addition to his work in Guam.
+He arrived in Guam on 23 October 1945, shortly after the end of the World War II aboard the personal plane of Admiral Chester W. Nimitz, who was leading the post-war military administration of the island.
+The apostolic vicariate was in ruins at that time, with most of Guam's churches damaged beyond repair.
+All American missionary priests were still captives in Japan, with only one Chamorro (native Guamanian) priest remaining, and zero Chamorro religious sisters.
+From 1947 to 1949, he concurrently served as the first Apostolic Administrator of Okinawa and the Southern Islands, Japan.